Photography - FAQs

 What camera do I need?

 The photography program at GVSU currently requires a fully manual 35mm SLR FILM camera, beginning with the Photo I course.
 Fully manual means the user has full control of apertures, shutter speeds, manual focusing and ISO settings.
 The camera can have automatic functions, as long as they can be turned off.
 This camera is used in Photo I and II, which are wet darkroom courses, the color photography courses, as well as several upper-level courses.
 We currently do not require students to have a Digital SLR camera, however, many students will purchase a digital SLR or another camera as they move through the program, depending on their educational and vocational goals.
-The School of Communications has some digital professional Canon SLR cameras, medium and large format cameras, and other equipment for checkout in the equipment room.
+The School of Communications has several Canon DSLR cameras, medium and large format cameras, and other equipment for checkout in the equipment room.
 Some students find it more convenient to purchase their own camera, computer, and other equipment as they progress through the program.
+A laptop with Adobe Lightroom and Photoshop is recommended.
 See the links page for suppliers.

 Why does the program continue to use wet darkrooms?

 Most Photography programs have agreed that learning the essential skills and theories of photography in a wet darkroom before learning the digital tools is a best practice in photography education.
 All of the methods and techniques in digital photography have their origin in darkroom photography, and therefore the software used in digital photography makes sense having learned the skills in the darkroom.
 Only programs that have technical or vocational training as their mission have done away with wet darkrooms in instruction.
 Knowing both traditional and digital techniques expands the possibilities for meaningful expression with the medium alone or in combination with other media.